Spider333/Cryptocourse/README.md

 # Cryptocourse
 Complex full-fledged University-grade course for Computer Science classes focused on in-depth understanding of Bitcoin, Ethereum, Cryptocurrencies and Blockchain technology taught at [Slovak University of Technology](https://www.stuba.sk/english.html?page_id=132) by [David Stancel](https://www.stanceldavid.sk/) of [CoinStory](https://coinstory.tech/)  (Blogs, Interviews, Newsletter & Book)

-Everyone is free to use anything for whatever purpose as long as they attribute credits appopriately.
-Everyone is also welcomed to send proposals of topics, and resources to include into the course at david@coinstory.tech.
+Feel free to use anything for whatever purpose as long as you attribute credits appopriately.
+Everyone is also welcomed to send comments, inquires and proposals of topics, and resources to include into the course at david@coinstory.tech.
 Authors of accepted proposals will be acknowledged on this page below.

 Slides with presentation will be linked here later in 2020.